ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 ### Impact and Exploitation

-The ablity to subvert the DNS at will affords many opportunities to exploit systems that otherwise would be protected by higher-layer protocols or security perimeters.
-For example, the autnenticity protection of [TLS](https://tools.ietf.org/rfc/rfc8446.txt) relies upon a matching DNS name, not an address; signed certificates which will be treated as legitimate by all mainstream browsers are trivial
+The ability to subvert the DNS at will affords many opportunities to exploit systems that otherwise would be protected by higher-layer protocols or security perimeters.
+For example, the authenticity protection of [TLS](https://tools.ietf.org/rfc/rfc8446.txt) relies upon a matching DNS name, not an address; signed certificates which will be treated as legitimate by all mainstream browsers are trivial